Family Meals Focus

 Troubleshoot with sDOR

-- The child eats as much as s/he can, whenever s/he can.
-Look for restriction.
-Consider whether the child needs an unusually large amount of food and parents have difficulty accepting that.
+- The child eats as much as they can, whenever they can.
+Consider restriction and/or unreliable feeding times.
+Also, does the child need an unusually large amount of food and parents have difficulty accepting that?

 - The child is uninterested in meals, resists attending, or conversely child prolongs mealtimes.
-Look for mealtime pressure, direct or indirect restriction, PRN feeding that spoils the child’s appetite,
+Look for mealtime pressure, direct or indirect restriction, and/or food handouts that spoil the child’s appetite.
+Also consider whether the child only gets parents’ attention at mealtime.

 - The child sneaks and hides food.
 Look for restriction, mealtime pressure, food-portioning, unappealing food, strict avoidance of “forbidden food.”